dannisse/dannisse/README.md

 - 👋 Hi, I’m @dannisse
 - 👀 I’m interested in software development and engineering
 - 🌱 I currently have 4 years of university experience with Python, C++, HTML, CSS, Java, C, C#
-- 💞️ I’m looking to collaborate on software development projects
+- 💞️ I’m looking to find a position as an Entry-Level Software Engineer

 <!---
 dannisse/dannisse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.